 DUAL ANTENNA CARS:

-There were also a few cars equipped with allied agency low band radio equipment, which used the second low band antenna, but most were the "enhanced coverage" system described above.
+There were also a few cars equipped with second radios for additional channels, which used the second low band antenna.

 A blow-up of a 1968-69 switch panel with what the lettering should say on the switches, is shown here:

 The lettering about the air conditioner has to do with what speeds it should be "on" and "off" at and something about avoiding prolonged idling with it on and to run it briefly during the winter.
 If you need the exact air conditioning wording on this plate, let me know and I'll see if I can zoom from a better original.